syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     **Cause:**

-    You may use deprecated namespace in the application with Syncfusion Blazor NuGet package version greater than or equal to 18.1.0.36.
+    You may use deprecated namespace in the application with Syncfusion&reg; Blazor NuGet package version greater than or equal to 18.1.0.36.

     **Solution**

-    The Syncfusion Blazor library has changed its namespace, NuGet package name, component name from v18.1.0.36.
+    The Syncfusion&reg; Blazor library has changed its namespace, NuGet package name, component name from v18.1.0.36.
 Refer this [documentation](./upgrade-syncfusion-components-to-18.1.0.36-version#namespace-changes) to migrate your application with correct namespace.
 Example: `Syncfusion.EJ2.Blazor` is now modified as `Syncfusion.Blazor`.

 * **Found markup element with unexpected name 'Ejs'.
 If this is intended to be a component, add a @using directive for its namespace**